 The Proposed Bicycle Parking Standards will be achieved by amending the Zoning Ordinance.
-A text amendment to the ordinance will require recommendation by the Bicycle Board to the Traffic Commission, recommendation by the Traffic Commission to the Planning Commission, recommendation by the City Council, and City Council Action.
+A text amendment to the ordinance will require recommendation by the Bicycle Board to the Traffic Commission, recommendation by the Traffic Commission to the Planning Commission, recommendation by the Planning Commission to the City Council, and City Council Action.